Event Camera Data Pre-training: Method

-\paragraph{Event image patches generation.} To convert $\mathcal{E}$ into two matching patches $(\mathbf{x}_\mathsf{q}, \mathbf{x}_\mathsf{k})$, we consecutively apply our data augmentations, event image generation, and conditional masking strategy.
-Given augmented $\mathcal{E}$ (refer to our supplementary materials for details), we first generate an event image by applying the event histogram algorithm \cite{eventhistorgram}, and then use our conditional masking strategy to obtain patches $\mathbf{x}_\mathsf{q}$ and $\mathbf{x}_\mathsf{k}$.
-Given an event image, considering its sparsity, a random masking strategy to sample patches is prone to generate meaningless/non-informative patches.
+\paragraph{Event image patch generation.} To convert $\mathcal{E}$ into two matching patches $(\mathbf{x}_\mathsf{q}, \mathbf{x}_\mathsf{k})$, we consecutively apply our data augmentations, event image generation, and conditional masking strategy.
+We perform event data augmentations before converting them to event images.
+Please refer to the supplementary material for details, \ie, how to perform RandomResizedCrop, GaussianBlur, and ColorJitter for $\mathcal{E}$.
+With augmented $\mathcal{E}$, we first generate an event image by applying the event histogram algorithm \cite{eventhistorgram}, and then use our conditional masking strategy to obtain patches $\mathbf{x}_\mathsf{q}$ and patches $\mathbf{x}_\mathsf{k}$.

+Given an event image, considering its sparsity, using a random masking strategy to sample patches is prone to generate meaningless/non-informative patches.
 Therefore, a conditional masking strategy is proposed to sample patches.
-Let $\{\mathbf{p}_{i}\}^{\mathsf{L}}_{i=1}$ be a patch set of an event image, $\mathbf{p}_{i}$ is the $i$-th patch, and $\mathsf{L}$ is the cardinality of the set.
+Let $\{\mathbf{p}_{i}\}^{\mathcal{P}}_{i=1}$ be a patch set of an event image, $\mathbf{p}_{i}$ is the $i$-th patch, and $\mathcal{P}$ is the cardinality of the set.
 After vectorizing $\mathbf{p}_{i}$, we calculate the information quantity $\mathsf{d}_{i}$ of each patch,

 where $\mathbf{1}$ denotes a vector of ones.
-Collecting $\mathsf{L}$ information quantities and $L_1$ normalizing them, we obtain a probability distribution.
+Collecting $\mathcal{P}$ information quantities and $L_1$ normalizing them, we obtain a probability distribution.
 A patch probability describes how likely it contains meaningful information.
-We randomly sample a fixed number ($\ll \mathsf{L}$) of patches according to the probability distribution, resulting in $\mathbf{x}_\mathsf{q}$.
+We randomly sample a fixed number ($\ll \mathcal{P}$) of patches according to the probability distribution, resulting in $\mathbf{x}_\mathsf{q}$.
 Then, the same process is performed to generate $\mathbf{x}_\mathsf{k}$.